koorchik/js-validator-livr/README.md

 ## LIVR.Validator.getDefaultRules({"rule_name": ruleBuilder });
 returns object containing all default ruleBuilders for the validator.
 You can register new rule or update existing one with "registerRules" method.

+## LIVR.Validator.defaultAutoTrim(isAutoTrim)
+Enables or disables automatic trim for input data.
+If is on then every new validator instance will have auto trim option enabled

 # OBJECT METHODS